 Completed Manuscript: Outside This Skin, a Memoir in Essays

-With the knowledge and observation skills of an ecologist and the introspection of a philosopher, Heather Durham immerses readers with all their senses in adventures, wanderings, and musings in wild places around the United States.
+With the knowledge and observation skills of an ecologist and the introspection of a philosopher, Heather immerses readers with all their senses in adventures, wanderings, and musings in wild places around the United States.
 She spars with boys and electric fences on a rural farm in Connecticut, spelunks in silver mine bat caves in New Hampshire, and chases herons on the Florida Gulf coast.
 She locks eyes with a rooftop cougar in Colorado, hides out with flamingos in urban Utah, traps and band hawks in Nevada, nibbles charred garter snake in Washington, and swims with otters in Oregon.

-As a nomadic and often reclusive introvert, Durham grapples with discomfort among her own kind and struggles to find a sense of belonging both within and apart from human communities.
+As a nomadic and often reclusive introvert, Heather grapples with discomfort among her own kind and struggles to find a sense of belonging both within and apart from human communities.
 It is ultimately her intimate bond with the natural world wherever she roams that offers both meaning and solace.

-Though far-reaching in physical and conceptual terrain, Durham’s grounded, meditative attention to detail and reverence for nature is an invitation to all of us to take a deep breath, a step back, and look outside our own skins with new eyes.
+Though far-reaching in physical and conceptual terrain, Heather’s grounded, meditative attention to detail and reverence for nature is an invitation to all of us to take a deep breath, a step back, and look outside our own skins with new eyes.